-1. Problem Statement (Maximum Points: 20)
+A. Problem Statement (Maximum Points: 20)

-Provide a brief Problem Statement that is concise, clear, and evidence-based, describing the problem or need that your K12 SWP project will address (2,500 characters maximum).
+Provide a brief Problem Statement that is concise, clear, and evidence-based, describing the problem or need that your K12 SWP project will address (5,000 characters maximum).

-Problem statements should: Maximum Points Be informed by the region's Strong Workforce Program (SWP) Regional Plan and/or region's Labor Market Information.
-5 Identify the sector/industry challenge(s) or need(s) the proposed K12 SWP plan(s) will address.
-5 Include sector/industry data that supports the identified challenges or need(s).
+Problem statements should: Maximum Points Be informed by the region's Strong Workforce Program (SWP) Regional Plan and/or region's Labor Market Information provided by the region's Centers of Excellence.
+5 Identify the sector/industry challenge(s) or need(s) the proposed K12 SWP plan(s) will address with the local/regional sector/industry data that supports the stated challenges or needs including information about the wage rate and demand for skilled workers.
+5 Identify the need or opportunity in creating alignment with your Community College partner(s) that the K12 SWP plan will address.
 5 4.
-Use data to identify equity gaps of how student subgroups (e.g., race, gender, socioeconomics) access, experience opportunities, and complete high school coursework that are aligned to STEM and high-potential CTE programs at disproportionate rates.
+Use data to identify equity gaps the proposed K12 SWP plan will address and how student subgroups (e.g., race, gender, socioeconomics, unduplicated) access, experience opportunities, and complete high school coursework that are aligned to high-potential CTE programs at disproportionate rates.
 Specifically, include evidence from demographic, enrollment, and completion data to substantiate the targeted student population to be served.
 5 Total Maximum Points 20